Why do affiliate marketers fail?

-Most affiliate marketers are people who write about the product secondhand, only sharing what they find on Amazon and from secondhand reviews.
+Most affiliate marketers write about the product secondhand, only sharing what they find on Amazon and from secondhand reviews.

-While that is good you could make your experience different by buying the product yourself and using yourself as a primary source.
+While that is good, you could make your experience different by buying the product and using yourself as a primary source.

-Take pictures, take videos, and document the entire experience with your website.
-Give a real and honest review, and that will connect with your audience.
+Take pictures, videos, and document your entire experience with your website.
+Give a real and honest review and that will connect with your audience.

-They want to see the people they are reading the review for actually using the product they are reviewing.
-It’s very important and can really increase your credibility as a reviewer.
+They want to see the people they are reading the review using the product they are reviewing.
+It’s very important and can increase your credibility as a reviewer.

 Beat These Reasons Affiliate Marketers Fail

-If you want to become an affiliate marketer, then you need to make sure that you have every bit of information on your side.
+If you want to become an affiliate marketer, you need to ensure that you have every bit of information on your side.